iterative/dvc.org/content/docs/user-guide/pipelines/external-dependencies-and-outputs.md

 Saving external outputs to an external cache has been deprecated in DVC 3.0.

-Please bear with us as we work on versioning external outputs using [cloud versioning](/doc/user-guide/data-management/cloud-versioning).
+Stay tuned as we work on versioning external outputs using [cloud versioning](/doc/user-guide/data-management/cloud-versioning).

 </admon>